KilnStuff/Kiln-Project/README.md

   Since the actual coils inside the kiln are powered by AC current from the wall, but the pi is powered/communicates through DC the way we chose to limit the power reaching the kiln was through solid state relays.
 These relays are connected to the wall at 240 V and on the other side to the pi at 5V.
 These relays are "always open", so AC will only pass through if the pi is applying a DC current.
 They are also "zero crossing", so they will only start/stop transmitting AC when its phase corresponds to when the wall voltage is at 0.
 This allows for a type of PWM (Pulse Width Modulation) for the kiln, where we can control the amount of power entering within a given time frame by limiting the amount of time the coils are on within a period.
 Below is the schematic for the AC current side:

   ![alt text](https://github.com/KilnStuff/Kiln-Project/blob/master/AC%20Schematic.png)

+  As long as the Hot Wires are properly matched it doesn't matter which is which (They both alternate between +120 and -120 with a 180 degree phase shift).
+Each black/white wire forms a loop with the coil inside the kiln, so we only needed to attach the SSR across one wire (we chose the black wire).
+Hence the circuit is open when the SSR is open (no current applied on DC side) and closed if the SSR is closed (DC current is applied by pi).
+There is a transformer which transforms the wall power to a 5V power supply connected to the SSR's.
+The other terminal of the DC side on the SSR is connected to a transistor which ensures the circuit is open until the Pi applies power.
+The exact circuit is described firther down in this section.
+Another point to note on the above diagram is that for simplicity sake only 1 SSR is wired (and only 1 wire plugged into the kiln).
+However in reality all 3 wires are connected to the SSR and kiln in the exact same fashion as shown in the diagram above.
+Pictures of the breaker box and box with the relays are below:

+  ![alt text]

+  ![alt text]

 # Building Process